infinum/ios-handbook/Custom xcconfigs files for dummies.md

 # Project settings structure and custom xcconfigs

-Usually when working in multi team environment, and/or when you need to use multiple configurations, _Xcode_ project settings UI can quickly get really messy, and it is hard to track changes.
+Usually when working in team environment, and/or when you need to use multiple configurations, _Xcode_ project settings UI can quickly get really messy, and it is hard to track changes.

 `git log` is not really useful with that amount of noise you get by changing one simple *bool*.